On this page:

 Heavy equipment technicians are skilled tradespeople who are self-motivated and comfortable working alone or collaborating with others.
 This line of work is most fulfilling for those who enjoy working with their hands and are mechanically inclined.

-- good vision, hearing and sense of smell to diagnose problems
+- have good vision, hearing and sense of smell to diagnose problems

-- comfort in working alone or with a team
+- be comfortable working alone or with a team

-- mechanical ability and an interest in all types of machinery, engines, electronics and precision equipment
+- have mechanical ability and an interest in all types of machinery, engines, electronics and precision equipment

-- problem-solving skills, logical thinking and keeping up to date with the changes in technology
+- enjoy keeping up to date with changes in technology

-- a valid driver’s license is required to operate equipment for testing purposes
+- have a valid driver’s license to operate equipment for testing purposes

 Heavy equipment technicians and their select specialties are Red Seal Endorsed trades – a recognizable standard that allows tradespeople to work across Canada.

-- Transport trailer technicians: transport trailer technicians maintain, repair and overhaul commercial transport devices that are connected to or moved by a power unit.
-They provide maintenance and repair flat decks, dry freight vans, refrigerated vans, tankers, converters, boosters, pole trailers, jeeps, steering dollies, dump trailers and other commercial pull-type devices.
+- Transport trailer mechanic: transport trailer technicians maintain, repair and overhaul commercial transport devices that are connected to or moved by a power unit.
+You’ll provide maintenance and repair flat decks, dry freight vans, refrigerated vans, tankers, converters, boosters, pole trailers, jeeps, steering dollies, dump trailers and other commercial pull-type devices.

-- Truck and transport mechanics: truck and transport mechanics maintain, repair and overhaul on-highway vehicles.
-They will work on internal combustion engines and components, on-highway vehicles including buses and trucks, towed on-highway and off-highway vehicles including semi-trailers.
+- Truck and transport mechanic: truck and transport mechanics maintain, repair and overhaul on-highway vehicles.
+You’ll work on internal combustion engines and components, on-highway vehicles, including buses and trucks, and towed on-highway and off-highway vehicles, including semi-trailers.

-- Heavy equipment technician (off-road): heavy-duty equipment technicians (off-road) maintain, repair and overhaul heavy equipment vehicles and industrial equipment that is off-road.
-They will repair internal combustion engines and components, crawler tractors, ground-engaging equipment, earth-moving equipment, off-highway motor vehicles and towed off-highway vehicles.
+- Heavy-duty equipment technician (off-road): heavy-duty equipment technicians (off-road) maintain, repair and overhaul heavy equipment vehicles and industrial equipment.
+You’ll repair internal combustion engines and components, crawler tractors, ground-engaging equipment, earth-moving equipment, off-highway motor vehicles and towed off-highway vehicles.

 - Heavy equipment technician (overall): heavy equipment technicians are trained to work on transport trailers, trucks and transport vehicles and off-road vehicles.
-They will maintain, repair and overhaul heavy vehicles and industrial equipment in a variety of settings.
+You’ll maintain, repair and overhaul heavy vehicles and industrial equipment in a variety of settings.

 Careers and opportunities